 Imagine a campaign with 50 posts spread over a period of 2 years.
 Say we also have 10 different social profiles this campaign should post to.
 When we crunch the numbers, we reach a figure of 500 individual posts within our campaign.
 Imagine being able to track the clicks made every single one of these posts.
 Our shortener enables us to create and distribute 500 unique variations of a single short link throughout our campaign.

 Since each post will now have a unique link, every bit of posted content can be tracked and monitored for clicks, throughout the post's lifetime.
 Sent a post a year ago to your Facebook page and someone clicked on it yesterday?
 You'll know.

-Compiling that data and displaying it in our upcoming advanced analytics just became a downhill battle :) With advanced analytics launched, it will be possible to see the statistic breakdown from a level of multiple campaigns, down to a single post that went to a single social profile and everything in between.
+Compiling that data and displaying it in our analytics provides a statistic breakdown from a high-level of multiple campaigns, down to a single post that went to a single social profile and everything in between.

 lttr.ai and Missinglettr